An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Introduction

 Integrated photonics is a promising solution to this problem.
 It allows large numbers of components to be packaged together in a compact and stable manner \cite{Moody:2022}, analogous to the packaging of electrical components in classical computers.
 Photonic integrated microresonators in particular have shown increasing potential for a wide range of applications over the past few years, including in coherent optical communication \cite{Palomo:2017}, frequency conversion \cite{Singh:2019}, and chip-scale frequency comb sources \cite{Kippenberg:2018}.
-As photon sources, microresonators have already demonstrated excellent performance \cite{Engin:2013,Reimer:2016,Samara:2019,Samara:2021,Samara:20211,Steiner:2021}.
-They are compact, highly stable and their heralding efficiencies have been shown to be comparable to some bulk optic, narrow-band cavity sources \cite{Rivera:2021,Samara:20211} -- a crucial characteristic for scaling quantum communication to large numbers of photons \cite{Meyer:2017}.
+As photon sources, microresonators have already demonstrated excellent performance \cite{Engin:2013,Silverstone:2015,Reimer:2016,Guo:2017,Faruque:2018,Samara:2019,Ma:2020,Oser:2020,Samara:2021,Samara:20211,Steiner:2021}.
+They are compact, highly stable and their heralding efficiencies have been shown to be comparable to some bulk optic, narrow-band cavity sources \cite{Rivera:2021,Samara:20211} -- a crucial characteristic for scaling quantum communication to larger numbers of photons \cite{Wang:2016,Chen:2017,Meyer:2017}.
 Silicon nitride ($\text{Si}_{3}\text{N}_{4}$) is an attractive platform for this technology, with low linear loss \cite{Blumenthal:2018,Liu:2021}, negligible two-photon absorption in the telecom band \cite{Rahim:2017}, and a wide transparency range -- from visible to mid-infrared wavelengths \cite{Munoz:2017}.
-The latter is especially advantageous with regards to interfacing between different quantum technology platforms, as some platforms (such as many quantum memories based on rare-earth ions) are not at telecom wavelengths \cite{Simon:2010,Businger:2020,Askarani:2021}.
-Moreover, key components such as narrow-linewidth lasers \cite{lihachev2022low}, amplifiers \cite{Yang:2022}, and filters \cite{kumar2020integrated} can be fully integrated on a single chip, leading to mass manufacturable miniaturised quantum systems.\\ Photonic integrated $\text{Si}_{3}\text{N}_{4}$ microresonators have already shown they are well suited to the production of narrow-band photons at telecom wavelengths.
-More specifically, they have demonstrated bandwidths which are compatible with some rare-earth ion quantum memories \cite{Samara:2019,Samara:20211}, which are a cornerstone of many quantum repeater architectures \cite{Sangouard:2011, Rivera:2021}.
-However, interfacing a photon source with a quantum memory for such a quantum repeater-like architecture places very strict requirements on both the characteristics of the photons and the stability of the source itself.
-Of most relevance for this work is the ability for fast frequency tuning in order to achieve precise and stable frequency locking to the quantum memory.
-Typically, the ability to tune the resonance frequency of an integrated microresonator cavity (and by extension, the frequency of the generated photons) has only been possible by tuning the temperature of the device \cite{Engin:2013,Silverstone:2015,Faruque:2018,Samara:2019,Samara:2021,Samara:20211}.
-Temperature tuning is not ideal as it is relatively slow in comparison to electronic switching, with maximum actuation bandwidths on the order of \SI{10}{kHz} \cite{Xue:2016,Joshi:2016}, and impractical if the chip is to be used in cryogenic environments.
-In addition, temperature tuning is often monodirectional (i.e. active heating but passive cooling) \cite{Liu:2020}.\\ In contrast, integrated piezoelectric controllers have the potential to provide fast frequency tuning, which is both bidirectional as well as compatible with cryogenic environments \cite{Dong:2022}.
-Electronic tunability can be introduced to existing $\text{Si}_{3}\text{N}_{4}$ microresonator designs by the monolithic integration of an aluminium-nitride (AlN) piezoelectric actuator onto the $\text{Si}_{3}\text{N}_{4}$ microresonator \cite{Liu:2020}, as illustrated in the inset of Figure \ref{fig:TunRing}.
-The application of a voltage to the actuator induces a mechanical stress, which alters the refractive index of the waveguide through the stress-optical effect \cite{Slot:2019}, so inducing a shift in the resonance frequency of the cavity.
-Such a design has already been successfully implemented in the classical regime through demonstrations of voltage controlled soliton initiation and stabilisation \cite{Liu:2020}, unidirectional flow of light (isolators) \cite{Tian:2021}, and frequency agile narrow-linewidth lasers \cite{lihachev2022low}.
-There have also been further experiments with this type of technology, such as the recently implemented high-speed programmable Mach-Zehnder meshes using AlN piezo-electric actuators coupled to $\text{Si}_{3}\text{N}_{4}$ waveguides in the visible-near-infrared regime \cite{Dong:2022}.
-However, up until this work, electronic tuning of photon frequencies generated by such microresonators, and the effect of the frequency tuning on the photon characteristics, has still not been investigated.\\
+The latter is especially advantageous with regards to interfacing between different quantum technology platforms, as some platforms are not at telecom wavelengths \cite{Simon:2010,Businger:2020,Askarani:2021}.
+Moreover, key components such as narrow-linewidth lasers \cite{lihachev2022low}, amplifiers \cite{Yang:2022}, and filters \cite{kumar2020integrated} can be fully integrated on a single chip, leading to mass manufacturable miniaturized quantum systems.\\